rsolter/rsolter.github.io/_posts/2020-05-05-SerieA_Classification.md

 #### Feature Extraction with PCA

-Even after removing 10 features from the dataset, there are still a large number of predictors for each match’s outcome many of which are strongly correlated.
+Even after removing 10 features from the dataset, there are still a large number of predictors for each match’s outcome, many of which are strongly correlated.
 For example total shots from the home team (shots\_h) are strongly correlated with shots on target from the home team (shots\_on\_h), shots off target from the home team